Connecting with our senses in a Tea appreciation ceremony - Mindfulness Tea ceremony & meditation in Auckland

 Tea ceremony & meditation in Auckland Central with me at The Grounded Circle:

-Since 2023, I host monthly tea ceremony all around Auckland.
+Since 2023, I host monthly mindfulness tea ceremony all around Auckland.
 I started a community named The Grounded Circle with the intention to bring us all together through The way of tea or sometimes I call it The art of tea meditation.
 Meditation is my foundation practice that I do every day.
 Tea appreciation ceremony is a perfect runway for me to sit in my meditation practice a little longer these days.
 The two practices have come together for me and support me in everything else I do in life.
 I bring these practices to all the tea offerings I have here in Auckland.